 Pepe fairly effectively muscled Muller off the ball, his arms going across the German's chest as he held him off.

-Pepe and Muller clash on the ball The German forward made the most of the coming together, perhaps knowing Pepe's reputation for hotheadedness, clutching his face and falling to the ground.
+The German forward made the most of the coming together, perhaps knowing Pepe's reputation for hotheadedness, clutching his face and falling to the ground.

 With not much in the coming together, it was a fairly cynical attempt from Muller to earn Pepe a booking (at least) - and could in some circumstances perhaps have earned the German a yellow card had things stopped there.